natejmaster/readme-generator/README-Template.md

 stuff

 ## License
-This project is covered under the MIT license.
+undefined

 ## Contributing
-Other developers who collaborated with me on this project:
-Outside assets I used on this project:
+Other developers who collaborated with me on this project: stuff Outside assets I used on this project: stuff

 ## Tests
 stuff

 ## Questions
 Do you still have questions or further inquiries?
-Reach out to me on GitHub at http://github.com/natejmaster or e-mail me at undefined
+Reach out to me on GitHub at http://github.com/natejmaster or e-mail me at natejmaster@gmail.com